jorgecarleitao/arrow2/README.md

 ## Features in this crate not in pyarrow

 * Read and write of delta-encoded utf8 to and from parquet
-* parquet roundtrip of all arrow types.
+* parquet roundtrip of all supported arrow types.

-## Roadmap

-1. parquet read of nested types.
-2. bring documentation up to speed
+## Features in pyarrow not in this crate

+Too many to enumerate; e.g. nested dictionary arrays, union, map, nested parquet.

 ## How to develop